How to perform a cybersecurity risk assessment

 Performing a cybersecurity risk assessment

 We’ll start with an overview of the entire process and then go over each step in detail.
 Firstly, before you begin to assess and mitigate risks, organisations should obtain a clear idea of the actual worth of the data and assets being protected.
+The best way to do so is by conducting an audit of your data.
+It will also enable you to answer the questions mentioned below:

 • What type of data do we gather?